darsain/sly/README.md

 and SLIDEE should have **no margin** in a corresponded sly direction (margin left & right for horizontal, and margin top & bottom for vertical navigation).
 You can apply padding to SLIDEE, or margins to items, (sly accounts for this), but do not use any other units than **pixels**, or you'll bork things.

-If you are not using one of the item based navigation logics, content can be anything:
+If you are not using one of the item based navigation logics, the content can be anything:

 ```html
 <div id="frame">